sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/user.md

 This is the easiest way to control IO.

-We shoule cancel export if we don't use this IO.
+We should cancel export if we don't use this IO.

 ```bash
 echo 64 > /sys/class/gpio/unexport    # cancel export GPIO64